Qiskit/qiskit-ibm-runtime/CONTRIBUTING.md

 make docs-test
 ```

+This test also runs on CI and will fail if Vale encounters any spelling
-To add a word to the dictionary, add it to `test/docs/dictionary.txt`.
+mistakes.
+To add a word to the dictionary, add it to
+`test/docs/dictionary.txt`.

 ### Development Cycle